guangxush/LearnEng/TED/Ted.md

 You have plentiful opportunities to live decisively, you may not get everything you want, but the mere fact you get to decide is powerful.

+### How to make a career change?

+In the last 15 years of my career, I've been an English teacher, attorney, video game creator and now a toilet paper salesman, selling millions of rolls of toilet paper a year.

+I then came upon the epiphany that takes years if not tens of thousands of hours to get really good at something.
+I really didn't have a lot of time to waste.

+First, the there things to think about before you're ready to move on:
+- Professional life is about learning.
+- Career changes are often gut-driven.
+- Pain shouldn't be a factor.

+You're convinced that it's time to change your career:
+- Go out the network and meet new people.
+- Shore up your finances.
+- Learn to side hustles.

+If you're ready made the move, the three things you should think about doing:
+- Do not burn bridges.
+- Take stock what you've learned.
+- Don't worry, take a deep breath.